tfachada/thesist/template/main.typ

   // *- Define as "none" (without quotation marks) if unneeded

+  // Optional extra page to show before the acknowledgments.
+Use it if you want to include a special dedication, quote, etc. Set to none to ignore.
+  extra-page: include("Beginning/Extra-page.typ"),

   // Set the chapter heading style
   // Options:
   //  - "fancy": Full page - <chapter number> + <chapter title> + <chapter outline>